This post contains affiliate links. When you purchase through our links, we may earn a commission.

 It seems easy enough but what is the best way to make hard boiled eggs, so the whites are firm but not rubbery and the yolks are bright yellow and perfectly creamy?

-With a lot of experimenting I go back to the same method that works every time.
-As a side note, use eggs that are not straight from a store.
-The fresher the eggs the trickier they are to peel.
-There is a scientific reason for it but I won’t get into it here.
+I’ve tried lots of different methods, but go back to the same one that works every time.
+One tip is to not choose eggs that are straight from a store.
+The fresher the eggs, the trickier they are to peel.
+There is a scientific reason you can look up if you choose!

 Double Decker Devilled Eggs